-On mapping development trends in domestic work sector to recent times; the study found out that the sector has sustained pressure leading to potentials of formalization.
+In mapping development trends in domestic work sector into recent times; the study found out that the sector has sustained pressure leading to potentials of formalization.
 To a greater extent the pressure is associated with reforms in education sector.
-As more primary school leavers enter secondary education, potential employees have to spend four compulsory years of secondary education.
-This has led to a search for alternative source of employees where older members of community are engaged.
-The gender composition in the sector is also notably taking more males as opposed to female dominated setting in the past.
-This is attributed to the facts that there is limited availability of preferred girls leaving employers to consume what is available regardless of gender.
+As more primary school leavers transit to secondary education, potential employees has to spend four years of mandatory secondary education.
+This had led to a search for alternative source of employees where older members of community are engaged.
+The gender composition in the sector was also notably taking more males as opposed to female dominated setting in the past.
+This was attributed to the facts that there was limited availability of preferred girls leaving employers to consume what was available regardless of gender.
 This has consequently restructured work pattern at household level, terms of employment, conditions of engagements and to in several cases leading to life styles change at family level.
-Given an increase in education levels of employees in domestic work sector, there is possibility that potentiality to join the sector remains even after secondary education.
+Given an increased in education levels of employees in domestic work sector, there is possibility that potentiality to join the sector remains even after secondary education.

-However, there are various challenges facing employers in dealing with domestic workers.
-The study noted the lack of trust among the employees, ruddiness of the domestic workers, failure to perform their duties properly, and their demand for big salaries.
-Therefore, in this sector not only domestic workers were affected but also employers suffered from such misconduct.
-In addition, most of domestic workers had no skills when they were employed hence they failed to perform their duties effectively and efficiently.
-This situation indicated the gap between their competency and their employers' expectations.
-On the other hand, the relationship between CHODAWU and the group was notably weak as participants in this study seemed not to be aware of the basic information related to workers' rights in the domestic work sector at large.

-The potentials for future direction and formalization of domestic work sector were increasing mainly as a result of education reforms and other socioeconomic changes in the society.
+However, there were various challenges facing employers in a course of dealing with domestic workers.
+The study noted the lack of trust among the employees, ruddiness of the domestic workers, failure to perform their duties properly, and the employees demand of big salaries.
+Therefore, in this sector not only domestic workers were being affected but also employers were suffering from employing domestic workers.
+In addition, most of domestic workers when employed did not have any skill and some of them when employed failed to learn the gap between them and their employers.
+On the other hand, the relationship between CHODAWU and the group it represents was notably weak as participants in this study seem not to be aware of the basic information related to it including workers' rights in domestic work sector as much as it is in other sectors.
+The potentials for future direction and formalization of domestic work sector were expanding mainly from education reforms and other socio-economic changes in the society.
 According to the ILO (2016) and CHODAWU framework of operation, changing patterns in the domestic work sector gives potentials for its formalization.
-The average age of employees which is seemingly increasing gives room for legal contracts to be effected unlike in earlier settings where school dropouts and primary school leavers were employed prematurely.
-Visibility of the sector and presence of CHODAWU operations as trade union provide a fertile ground for the sector to grow.
-It is hoped that, gender dynamics will be re-organized in homes along with sociolegal changes and societal re-organization at large for the improvement of this sector.
+The average age of employees which was seemingly increasing gives a room for legal contracts which was otherwise not possible in earlier settings where school dropouts and primary school leavers could not, at their entry time.
+Visibility of the sector and presence of CHODAWU operations as trade union forms a fertile land for the sector to grow.
+Gender dynamics were featured in activities re-organization in homes and societal re-organization resulting from socio-legal changes in the sector.
 The study recommends that formalization of domestic work sector should be enhanced by socio-economic developments in the society.
-Under normal circumtances sector recognition by a trade union involves acknowledgement of other sectors development, rules and operational frameworks; this is not the case with CHODAWU where domestic workers are not involved through representation.
-CHOVUDA appears to be a middle class organ influenced by domestic worker employers; its development depends on economic interest this class.
-Furthermore, this study recommends that there is need to build a broad understanding of this emerging sector by networking with other sectors under the framework of this policy reform.
-Finally, there is a need in future to study further the socio-economic implications of the Education Policy Reforms on gender dynamics and the formalization of domestic-work sector.
+Sector recognition matches other sector development, rules and operational frameworks, except the trade union settings under CHODAWU where domestic workers do not seem to engage and secure representation as the case was in other sectors.
+Domestic work sector seems to build on middle class growth in the society as employers which means its development depends on economic stability of this class.
+Furthermore, this study recommends that there was need to build a wider understanding of this emerging sector by studying and establishing an extensive knowledge, among others, likelihood that the sector to benefits from other policy unintendedly.
+There was a need as well to study the socio-economic impacts that developments in domestic work would potentially have on other sectors.